facebookarchive/duckling_old/README.md

 volume (latent)           {:type "value", :value 2} {}
 time                      {:type "value", :value "2013-02-12T06:30:00.000-02:00", :grain :minute} {}
 For further info: (details idx) where 1 <= idx <= 11
-#'picsou.core/token
+#'Duckling.core/token
 ```

 ## Workflow

-When we extend Picsou's coverage, we follow a typical TDD workflow:
+When we extend Duckling's coverage, we follow a typical TDD workflow:

-1. Load Picsou
+1. Load Duckling
 2. Add tests to the corpus
 3. Run the corpus: the new tests don’t pass
 4. Add or modify rules until the corpus tests pass